"Unidentified object" shot down over Canada, Trudeau says

 The jets were "tracking it closely and taking time to characterize the nature of the object," Ryder said.

-On Saturday, after the object crossed into Canadian airspace, President Biden authorized the F-22 fighter jet, which is assigned to NORAD, to "take down a high-altitude airborne object over northern Canada," according to Ryder.
+On Saturday, after it crossed into Canadian airspace, President Biden authorized the F-22 fighter jet, which is assigned to NORAD, to "take down a high-altitude airborne object over northern Canada," according to Ryder.

 It was shot down with an AIM 9X missile following "close coordination between U.S. and Canadian authorities," Ryder said.